Super1Windcloud/memo_notes/README.md

 - Fast capture form with categories (note/idea/task/journal), tags, pinning, and quick templates
 - Live stream with search, tag picker, and category filters; sorted by freshness and pinned on top
-- LocalStorage persistence plus a one-click reset back to the demo dataset
+- Supabase persistence for memos and Typora drafts, plus a one-click reset that re-seeds Supabase
 - Snapshot cards for totals, pinned count, and open tasks, updated in real time
 - Responsive layout and dark mode-ready styling powered by Tailwind CSS v4 and Geist fonts